flaxandteal/arches-container-toolkit/README.md

   cd MYPROJECTNAME
   # If you wish to use git, then run: git commit -a -m "initial commit"
   wget https://raw.githubusercontent.com/flaxandteal/arches-container-toolkit/main/Makefile

+  # Bug: currently a code block needs manually added to urls.py at this point
+  # see make help for details
   make build
   make run